KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. `package.json` issue: No license field.
 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-SFMuniBusTimes by vikramraja1995](https://github.com/vikramraja1995/MMM-SFMuniBusTimes)

 0. This module is outdated: Abandoned.
 The API used no longer works, there is a new API but the developer no longer seems to be active.
+1. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-1. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+2. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-2. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+3. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-SG-Transport-V2 by mosesyong](https://github.com/mosesyong/MMM-SG-Transport-V2)